dronesmith/Dronesmith-Cloud/forge_cloud.md

 #### Add a drone to a user `PUT /user/id/drone_id`

 It is recommended though not required that a drone be associated with a specific user.
-This can be by issuing a PUT request with the user id, followed by the drone id. `{ "status" : "ok" }` is returned.
+This can be done by issuing a PUT request with the user id, followed by the drone id. `{ "status" : "ok" }` is returned.

 #### Remove a drone from a user `DELETE /user/id/drone_id`

 By the same virtue, one can remove a drone from a user with a DELETE request.
 Again, `{ "status" : "ok"}` is returned on success.

-### Drone
+### Drone `/api/drone/`

-The `/Drone/` public schema contains information pertaining to a particular UAV in question.
+The public schema contains information pertaining to a particular UAV in question.

+	id				: Unique Identifier
 	name 			: String <optional>,
 	systemId 		: Number,
 	manufacturer 	: String <optional>,
 	created 		: Date,
-	updated : Date,
+	updated 		: Date <optional>,
-	missions: [Mission] <optional>,
-	parameters: Object
+	hardwareId		: String <optional>,
+	firmwareId		: String <optional>,
+	parameters		: Mixed Object,
+	missions		: Array of [Mission] <optional>

 The parameters field is an associative array that contains a list of the drone's [parameters](https://pixhawk.org/firmware/parameters).
 You can think of these as settings for the drone.
 This should be updated whenever the drone object is updated.

+Each drone is required to have systemId.
+This should correspond to its `MAVLink` id and is defaulted to 1.
+It is advised but not required that each drone have a different systemId.

 Querying a drone is similar to querying a user, but offers a more advanced query format to facilitate querying by different parameters.